0xsamuel-eth/navigation_bar/README.md

 # Navigation Bar Project

-A navigation toggle bar with menu dropdown
+A navigation bar with page headers and social media links and a dropdown toggle menu